creativoo/proyecto-esbuild/README.md

 # proyecto-esbuild
-create a counter whit esbuild
+project of a counter programmed in typescript, react and packaged in esbuild.